Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/README.md

 # Azure SMART on FHIR Sample

-This sample shows extending [Azure Health Data Services, FHIR service](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) with first party Azure products to enable [SMART on FHIR Implementation Guide](https://docs.smarthealthit.org/).
+This sample shows extending [Azure Health Data Services, FHIR service](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) or [Existing Azure API for FHIR](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) with first party Azure products to enable [SMART on FHIR Implementation Guide](https://docs.smarthealthit.org/).

 As a pre-requisite to the sample deployment, you will need to have
 * Azure Subscription with Owner privileges.